 Just to give you some idea, here are my other favorite goat cheese log recipes:

 The first one is packed with chopped apricots and dark chocolate and is perfect for those who are not familiar with goat cheese flavor but would still like to try it as it does not taste strong.

 What to serve with goat cheese log?

-And if you are wondering what to do with goat cheese log why not add it to a Cheese Board?
+And if you are wondering what to do with a goat cheese log why not add it to a cheese board?
 They are easy to assemble and you can fill them with anything you or your guests like.

 Looking for more cheese appetizers?